jashandeep-sohi/pyds/_sources/userguide.txt

 :obj:`int` objects, whereas the attribute :attr:`Real.value` will always be a :obj:`float` object.

-:attr:`BasedInteger.value` is the base-10 integer representation of the :class:`BasedInteger` object's value.
+The attribute :attr:`BasedInteger.value` gives the base-10 integer representation of the :class:`BasedInteger` object's value.
-The base/radix and the digits of a :class:`BasedInteger` object can be accessed using the attributes :attr:`BasedInteger.radix` and :attr:`BasedInteger.digits` respectively::
+To get the base/radix and the digits of a :class:`BasedInteger` object, use the attributes :attr:`BasedInteger.radix` and :attr:`BasedInteger.digits` respectively::

  >>> test_based_int.radix